arvigeus/AZ-204/Exercises/Build and run a container image by using Azure Container Registry Tasks/README.md

    The `cmd` parameter in this example runs the container in its default configuration, but `cmd` supports other `docker run` parameters or even other `docker` commands.

-   The following is shortened sample of the output:
+   The following sample output is shortened:

    ```txt
    Packing source code into tar to upload...